greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 Having reached the end of the initial tournament script, I continued the conversation to see how the companion dynamics unfolded.

 She rushed over, and for the first time, the proud Luoli said "Thank you."
-She led me to her private sanctuary—a secluded mountaintop boulder—where we sat side by side watching the sunset.
+She led me to her private sanctuary - a secluded mountaintop boulder - where we sat side by side watching the sunset.

 Having accumulated sufficient intimacy, the narrative smoothly transitioned into romantic territory.